zuozhenggh/learning-library/solutions-library/peoplesoft-rapid/2provision/provision.md

 ### Objectives

 To deploy the PeopleSoft Instance, in this lab, you will:
-*   Launching Instance of PeopleSoft from Marketplace
+*   Launching and deploying instance of PeopleSoft from Marketplace
-*   Deploy the PeopleSoft Application
 *   Access PeopleSoft instance

 ### Prerequisites